2sic/2sxc-docs/2sxc Docs Generator/basics/configuration/settings/images/recipes.md

 >
 > It's important to know that at runtime this is flattened to a table.
 > So the hierarchy you see in the JSON is purely to make the configuration easier to write.

+> [!TIP]
+> Attributes are cummulative, so if a parent-node has attributes and a child-node has other attributes,
+> they will be merged.
+> Child node attributes will replace parent node attributes.
+> To reset an attribute which the parent had set already, use `null` on the child node.

 ---